 U.S. officials have cited the threat of terrorism in the Balkans as an important reason for the need for continued U.S. engagement in the region.
-In addition to the need to take steps to directly combat terrorist infrastructure in the region, U.S. officials say that U.S. efforts to bring stability to the region also help to fight terrorism.
-They note that political instability, weak political and law enforcement institutions, and poverty provide a breeding ground for terrorist groups.
-U.S.
+In addition to the

-&lt;sup>10 Discussions with U.S. and European Balkans experts.
+&lt;sup>7 Discussions with U.S. and European Balkans experts.